Epyon01P/hasstutorial/README.md

 Well, using Home Assistant OS means dedicating your entire shiny new Raspberry Pi to run Home Assistant, and Home Assistant only.
 While Home Assistant, in essence, is just one Python application.

 Perhaps you want to use your Pi for other stuff as well?
-Using it as a NAS, running a media server, hosting a website, a NVR, an always-on torrent client?
+Using it as a NAS, running a media server, hosting a website, using the Pi-hole advertisement and Internet tracker blocking application, running a NVR, an always-on torrent client?
 You name it.
 When running a dedicated OS like Home Assistant OS, you will need at least one other Raspberry Pi or similar device for that.
 And sure, you could run Home Assistant in a docker container, but that isn’t really (power)efficient, especially on a Pi.

 When you run Home Assistant as a standalone Python application, you have your hands free to do all these other things with your Pi, and then some.
-And you might learn some valuable Linux skills while doing so.
+And you might pick up some valuable Linux skills along the way.

-For me, an additional reason for wanting to run Home Assistant as a stand-alone application was power efficiency.
-I want to run as much applications as possible on a single device, as every device has its own power losses (e.g. through the power supply).
-I really don't want a cluster of devices each just running their own little service.

 ## Setting up your Raspberry Pi
 ### Flashing the OS image